radiantlogic-v8/documentation-new/documentation/introduction/control-panel-overview.md

 ### File Manager

-File Manager is available in the RadiantOne Control Panel under Manage > External Files.
+File Manager is available in the RadiantOne Control Panel under Manage > File Manager.

 RadiantOne does not expose its files through the operating system's user interface.
 Instead, File Manager provides a way to view, search, upload, download, and delete files stored under the `RLI_HOME` directory; create and rename folders inside the custom project; and build jar files.
 To open it, click External Files in the left navigation under Manage.